shining-close/TradeNewPlatform/README.md

 1. Clone / Download the Project
 Extract the project code to a local directory and enter the project root directory: cd TradePlatformProject

 2. Install Dependencies
 Run the following command to install the required dependency packages: pip install -r requirements.txt

 3. Database Configuration
+If you wangt to use sqlite3, see step 7
 Configure your MySQL database connection information in TradePlatform/settings.py:
 DATABASES = {
     'default': {